Muara Karang

 Muara Karang is a residential complex in Pluit, North Jakarta.
 Most of the inhabitants are Chinese Indonesians, who also run many Hokkien restaurants.
-In recent times however the settlement has attracted Chinese immigrants of many other origins.
+In recent times, the settlement has attracted Chinese immigrants of many other origins.
 The area also gained a growing reputation as a casual dining location, due to the numerous new food outlets opened every year, resulting in a highly competitive market.
+The area are known for its hawker centers.

 The area is also home to PLTU Muara Karang, a 1000 MegaWatt steam-powered power plant that provides approximately 60% of Jakarta's energy requirements.

 Mega Mall (now called Pluit Village) is currently the main shopping mall with Carrefour as the anchor store.
 This mall originally had cell phone shops, restaurants, a cinema, furniture shops, and convention halls.
 Since 2008 it has undergone intensive partial renovation and is slated to reopen in 2009.
-The mall seems to focus on attracting high-profile branded tenants.
+The mall seems to focus on attracting high-profile branded tenants to it vicinity.

 The latest addition to the area is the CBD Pluit, a huge mall, apartment building, department store, office complex and shops.
 Completed in 2009, it opens as Mall Emporium Pluit.

 It is currently unknown whether Pluit Junction has the same owner/developer as CBD Pluit.